joshdabosh/tf2-docker-comp/README.md

 | CFG_GAMEPORT         | 27015                               | Port for game connections                                                   |
 | CFG_STVPORT          | 27020                               | Port for SourceTV connections                                               |

-## Custom Maps and Configs
+## Custom Maps, Configs, and Plugins

-You can modify both `maps.txt` and `cfgs.txt` while the container is running and restart the server with a `rcon _restart` the server from the TF2 console to download everything.
+You can modify `maps.txt`, `cfgs.txt`, and `plugins.txt` while the container is running and restart the server with a `rcon _restart` the server from the TF2 console to download everything.

 ### maps.txt